 - Proper tire inflation pressures are essential to the safe and satisfactory operation of your vehicle.
 Refer to "Tires - General Information" in "Starting and Operating" for proper tire inflation procedures. - Check the trailer tires for proper tire inflation pressures before trailer usage. - Check for signs of tire wear or visible tire damage before towing a trailer.
-Refer to "Tires - General Information" in "Starting and Operating" for the proper inspection procedure.

-- When replacing tires, refer to "Tires - General Information" in "Starting and Operating" for information on replacement tires and for proper tire replacement procedures.
+Refer to "Tires - General 5 Information" in "Starting and Operating" for proper inspection procedure. - When replacing tires, refer to "Tires General Information" in "Starting and Operating" for proper tire replacement procedures.
 Replacing tires with a higher load carrying capacity will not increase the vehicle's GVWR and GAWR limits.